 We’re interested in your creative ideas and examples about how to push back on the harmful systemic, structural bullshit that is so intensified right now and ways to build a collective ethic of love, justice, and solidarity.

 Here are a few ideas we’ve been thinking about.
-We can’t directly organize these things but we’d love to support crews of people who want to do these (or other possible actions).
+We can’t directly organize these things but are sharing them in case it helps people think about what to do in their own networks.

 - How do we find ways to talk with people about what is happening, in ways that are calm, focused on the possibilities for creative action, and don’t send people further into overwhelm, panic, or shutdown?
 A lot of people are coping with information overload by withdrawing — limiting use of social media, etc. What works for collective communication in these times so we can encourage people to stay connected with what’s happening, rather than zoning out?

 - The current media coverage sucks!
 And while we don’t have any illusions that mainstream media is suddenly going to improve, we have seen in past campaigns against poor-bashing that it is important to provide an alternative perspective.
 If you have media connections, would you be into talking with reporters encouraging them to contact organizations that are on the ground and actually know what’s going on, rather than just parroting government’s ridiculous propaganda or relying on health and social service agencies that aren’t doing mobile outreach?
 Would you be up for writing letters to local papers?
-(We are working with Homes Not Hate on their letter-writing campaign and are happy to create a letter-writing crew if this is your jam; if you want help with a sample letter or op-ed, feel free to contact us.)
+(Homes Not Hate has materials to support letter-writing and can help create a letter-writing crew if this is your jam; if you want help with a sample letter or op-ed, feel free to contact us.)

 - Social media can be a total time suck but for some people that’s where it feels good to do political work.
 It’s great if you can challenge poor-bashing on social media, including saying it’s not OK to promote dehumanizing stereotypes of people in the street community as disease vectors, inherently dirty/unclean, dangerous, or in need of health/social service provider control and management.